ThinPrep Screen with HPV for Women 30 Years and Older

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-The presence of high risk HPV types in cervical specimens identifies a subgroup of patients with a greater likelihood of having a high grade squamous intraepithelial lesion.
-Current guidelines for follow up of a cytology-negative/HPV-positive patient recommend repeat HPV testing in 12 months.(2)
+The presence of HR-HPV types in cervical specimens identifies a subgroup of patients with a greater likelihood of having a high-grade squamous intraepithelial lesion.
+Current guidelines for follow-up of a cytology-negative/HPV-positive patient recommend repeat HPV testing in 12 months.(2)

-Detection of cervical carcinoma or intraepithelial lesions and the presence or absence of high-risk HPV when screening women over the age of 30 for possible cervical neoplasia
+Detection of cervical carcinoma or intraepithelial lesions and the presence or absence of high-risk human papillomavirus (HR-HPV) when screening women over the age of 30 for possible cervical neoplasia

 Standard reporting, as defined by the Bethesda System (TBS) is utilized.

 A positive result indicates the presence of HPV DNA due to 1 or more of the following genotypes: 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.

 A negative result indicates the absence of HPV DNA of the targeted genotypes.

 For patients with atypical squamous cells of undetermined significance (ASC-US) Pap smear result and who are positive for high-risk HPV (HR-HPV), consider referral for colposcopy, if clinically indicated.

 For women aged 30 years and older with a negative Pap smear result but who are positive for HPV-16 or HPV-18, consider referral for colposcopy, if clinically indicated.

 For women aged 30 years and older with a negative Pap smear, positive HR-HPV test result, but who are negative for HPV-16 and HPV-18, consider repeat testing by both cytology and a HR-HPV test in 12 months.